 Being such a trendy area means that street food is of course well represented in Finnieston, with the likes of Dockyard Social street food market (winner of the Best Street Food Award at the Scotsman Food and Drink Awards 2018).
 Set indoors with live music in the background, Dockyard Social prides itself on its carefully selected list of vendors providing top quality comfort food, craft beers, cocktails, and select wines, that’s all ethically sourced.
 New to the scene is The Finn Market, which is billed as funky, fun and for everyone, serving local produce in a New York brasserie style.
 It's easy to see why Finnieston has become such a great place for foodies to spend time in the city.

 If you’re making a day of visiting this neighbourhood, don’t miss your chance to visit the Riverside Museum right on the River Clyde, designed by the late Zaha Hadid.
-Awarded the European Museum of the Year in 2013, this distinctive building houses all types of transport with plenty of vintage cars and bikes to pore over.
+Former title holder of European Museum of the Year, this distinctive building houses all types of transport with plenty of vintage cars and bikes to pore over.
 There’s a cobbled street depicting life in Glasgow from the turn of the 20th century, where you can wander in and out of recreations of olde shops, whilst passing by horse drawn carriages.

 Outside, there’s even more history to explore with the over 120 year old Glenlee (known as The Tall Ship) berthed right outside.
 This Clydebuilt ship has circumnavigated the globe four times and now rests proudly outside the museum as a popular visitor attraction.
 As one of the few remaining Clydebuilt ships in the world that’s still afloat, it’s the perfect opportunity to step aboard a piece of maritime history.

-And just a short stroll away from the museum is the newly established Clydeside Distillery, an exciting addition to Glasgow’s whisky scene.
-Take a tour of the distillery to see the craftsmen hard at work creating a new single malt whisky, savour some of Scotland’s best whisky, which can be paired with artisan chocolate if taking the Whisky and Chocolate Tour.
+And just a short stroll away from the museum is the newly established Clydeside Distillery, an exciting addition to Glasgow’s whisky scene, with spectacular Clydeside views.
+Take a tour of the distillery to see the craftsmen hard at work creating a new single malt whisky and savour some of Scotland’s best whisky, which can be paired with artisan chocolate if taking the Whisky and Chocolate Tour.